-5. Dress in kimono or yakata to explore the town
+5. Dress in kimono or yukata to explore the town

-Many young women wear yakata during the summer time to attend shrines and festivals that are held throughout the country.
+Many young women wear yukata during the summertime to attend shrines and festivals that are held throughout the country.

 We were in Kawagoe a couple of days after the Star Festival known as Tanabata and during the wind chimes festival at Hikawa Shrine, both popular events for young women to don the traditional dress.

-The rental studios provide all the required components and will help you dress in them correctly, some even include hair styling and assessories.
+The rental studios provide all the required components and will help you dress in them correctly, some even include hair styling and accessories.